HarperDB/harperdb-sdk-python/README.md

 - **drop()**: Drop this table
 - **search_by_value(search_attribute, search_value)**: Return a list of
 matching `HarperDBRecord` instances.
 - **upsert(record)**: Insert a record from a dictionary, or list of dictionaries.
 If a value is given for the table's hash_attribute, and this table has a matching record, that record will be updated.
 Any records skipped by the server will be omitted from the return value.
+Returns `HarperDBRecord`, or a list of `HarperDBRecord` instances.
 - **upsert_from_csv(path)**: Insert records from a CSV file, with headers in the first row.
-Any records which have a value for the table's hash_attribute will be updated.
+Any records which have a value for the table's `hash_attribute` will be updated.
 Any records skipped by the server will be omitted from the return value.
+Returns a list of `HarperDBRecord` instances.

 ---